 Wayne’s commitment to agriculture is rooted in his experiences with raising tobacco, corn, and other crops on his family’s 120-acre farm in Kentucky.
 He holds a Bachelor’s degree in Forestry and a Master’s degree in Soil Science from the University of Kentucky, and a Ph.D. in Soil Genesis from Colorado State University.
 He was the 2018 recipient of the Hugh Hammond Bennett Award, the highest honor bestowed on an individual by the Soil and Water Conservation Society.

-Kris Johnson, Ph.D. is the Associate Director for Science & Planning for the North America Agriculture Program of The Nature Conservancy.
+Kris Johnson, Ph.D. is the Deputy Director for the North America Agriculture Program of The Nature Conservancy.
 In this role he leads efforts to integrate science into collaborations with public and private partners to catalyze conservation and improved agricultural management across North America.
 Prior to joining The Nature Conservancy, Kris was the Sustainability Scientist at the University of Minnesota’s Institute on the Environment.
 He received a bachelor’s degree from Bowdoin College and an MS and PhD in Conservation Biology from the University of Minnesota, where his dissertation research focused on ecosystem services in agriculture.
 Kris was a Fulbright Scholar, a MacArthur Scholar, and remains a Senior Fellow in Sustainable Agricultural Systems at the University of Minnesota.

 Mary Jane Melendez is Chief Sustainability and Social Impact Officer for General Mills.
 She also serves as President of the General Mills Foundation.